Entry of pharmacy chains into clinical research

 The pandemic highlighted for the entire clinical research industry the need to increase efficiency and accessibility of trials.
 After helping recruit 300,000 subjects into COVID trials, CVS saw a business opportunity and launched their own trial services with the emphasis on boosting patient recruitment and facilitating trial delivery to communities traditionally lacking access to clinical research.

 Walgreens followed CVS and announced their entry into clinical research in June 2022.
 Similar to CVS, their clinical trial services leverage their recruitment capabilities.
-They further augmented their patient recruitment and retention abilities through a partnership with Pluto Health.
+They further augmented their patient recruitment and retention abilities through a partnership with Pluto Health Health.
 This is a technology care-coordination service that is able to aggregate health information from multiple providers and locations within 30 minutes and provide clinical care guidelines based on evaluation of the collected health information.
-Pluto Health’s system allows smart analysis and mining of Walgreens’ data to enhance patient recruitment and retainment as well as perform retrospective studies to collect real-world evidence.
+Pluto Health Health’s system allows smart analysis and mining of Walgreens’ data to enhance patient recruitment and retainment as well as perform retrospective studies to collect real-world evidence.

 Newcomers to look for